How are you feeling about homeschooling as we transition from April to May?

 5. engage in mindfulness

-The reality is that ALL of us have experienced at least one mental health concern in our life.
+The reality is that ALL of us have experienced at least one mental health concern in our lives.
 Whether we ourselves have suffered from an issue, or we know someone who has suffered, we have all been impacted at some point, (even those who don’t realize it.)
 Between family members, friends, neighbors, co-workers, and community and faith leaders, mental health impacts us ALL.